Hal Garner

-Hal E. Garner, Jr. (born January 18, 1962) is a former All-American college football player for Utah State and was drafted by the Buffalo Bills in the 3rd round (63rd overall) of the 1985 NFL Draft.
-Garner played linebacker for the Buffalo Bills (1985–1988, 1990–1991).
+Hal E. Garner Jr. (born January 18, 1962) is an American former professional football player who was a linebacker for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Utah State Aggies before being selected by the Bills in the third round (63rd overall) of the 1985 NFL draft.
+Garner played for the Buffalo from 1985 to 1988 and 1990 to 1991.

 In high school, Garner played on the 1978 State Champion team for Logan High School in Logan, Utah.

 In 1992, Hal Garner left pro-football following a variety of injuries and an addiction to pain medication.